 This designation is intended for areas that are not adjacent to centers and corridors, where urban public services are available or planned, but complete local street networks or transit service is limited.
 This designation is also intended for areas where ecological resources or public health and safety considerations warrant lower densities.
 Areas within this designation may have minor development constraints, but the constraints can be managed through appropriate design during the subdivision process.
 This designation may also be applied in areas where urban public services are available or planned, but the development pattern is already predominantly built-out at 5 to 6 units per acre.
-Single-dwelling residential will be the primary use.
-The maximum density is generally 6.2 units per acre.
+Single-dwelling residential will be the primary use, but other housing types are allowed.
+The maximum density is generally 6.2 lots per acre.
 The corresponding zone is R7.